 If you meet the definition of a resident of New York State, New York City, or Yonkers, you may not file Form IT-203.
-You must file using Form IT-201, Resident Income Tax Return.
+You must file using either Form IT-150, Resident Income Tax Return (short form), or Form IT-201, Resident Income Tax Return (long form).